temporal-IPA/tipatools/ipadict/README.md

-# wikipa
+# ipadict

-`wikipa` is a small command‑line tool that builds IPA pronunciation dictionaries from Wiktionary / Wikipedia XML dumps.
+`ipadict` is a small command‑line tool that builds IPA pronunciation dictionaries from Wiktionary / Wikipedia XML dumps, and various other sources.

 It scans a dump (local file or HTTP/HTTPS URL, optionally bzip2‑compressed), extracts IPA pronunciations from `{{pron|...}}` / `{{API|...}}` templates for a